ozlemkaradeniz/FoodQualityController/README.md

 # Questions, bug reports or issues

-For any questions, feature requests, bug reports or issues regarding the latest version of BeefQualityAssessment, please use the "[issues](https://github.com/ozlemkaradeniz/BeefQualityAssessment/issues)" tab located at the top-left of the GitHub repository page.
+For any questions, feature requests, bug reports or issues regarding the latest version of FoodQualityController, please use the "[issues](https://github.com/ozlemkaradeniz/FoodQualityController/issues)" tab located at the top-left of the GitHub repository page.